wangdi2014/NeoepitopePred/README.md

   The shell and python scripts for building the applets and instantiating DNAnexus are included the root and bin directory.
 The applets can be used to construct DNAnexus [workflows](https://wiki.dnanexus.com/UI/Workflows).
 You'll need the [DNAnexus SDK](https://wiki.dnanexus.com/Command-Line-Client/Quickstart) installed and set up to run these scripts.

 **Prerequisite**
 The workflow incoporated the following softwares:

-OptiType 1.0 [2]\n
+OptiType 1.0 [2]
 netMHCcons 1.1 [3]

 The stjude-epitope applet requires human reference genome (Hg19) which is not included.
 Users can obtain the genome sequence from [UCSC](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/chromosomes/) and place it into the following folder: stjude-epitope/resources/usr/genome

 **References**
 [1] Chang T-C, Carter RA, Li YJ, Li YX, Wang H, Edmonson MN, Chen X, Arnold P, Geiger TL, G. Wu, Peng JM, Dyer M, Downing JR, Green DR Green, Thomas PG.
-Thomas, Zhang JH: The Neoepitope Landscape in Pediatric Cancers.\n
+Thomas, Zhang JH: The Neoepitope Landscape in Pediatric Cancers.
 [2] Szolek A, Schubert B, Mohr C, Sturm M, Feldhahn M, Kohlbacher O: OptiType: precision HLA typing from next-generation sequencing data.
-Bioinformatics 2014, 30:3310-3316.\n
+Bioinformatics 2014, 30:3310-3316.
 [3] Karosiene E, Lundegaard C, Lund O, Nielsen M: NetMHCcons: a consensus method for the major histocompatibility complex class I predictions.
 Immunogenetics 2012, 64:177-186.